SKholkin/CUDA_EM_GMM/README.md

 # JAX Accelerated EM for Gaussian Mixture Models
-Current repo provides implementation of EM algorithm in JAX using all of the nice just-in-time compilation utilities of this beautiful library, such as:
+Current repo provides implementation of EM algorithm in JAX using all of the nice just-in-time compilation utilities and parallezation features of this beautiful library, such as:

 1. JIT compilation using XLA
 2. Using CUDA is easy